What ATS stands for

-Modern ATS systems offer many functionalities and benefits, the diversity of which we will present in this article.
-However, the most important benefit for the employer is that ATS significantly improves the cost of hire, due to the following facts:
+A modern ATS offer many functionalities and benefits, the diversity of which we will present in this article.
+However, the most important benefit for the employer is that an ATS significantly improves the cost of hire, due to the following facts:

-- ATS helps to manage recruitment processes, which allows reducing external costs, such as recruitment fees.
+- An ATS helps to manage recruitment processes, which allows reducing external costs, such as recruitment fees.

 - With an applicant tracking system, a recruiter will do more activities faster because ATS will:

 - reduce the time needed to publish recruitment ads

 - parse resumes and create candidate profile ready to share with Hiring Managers

 - make it easier to contact candidates, team members and hiring managers